cgoncalves/cumulus_topology_converter/documentation/README.md

    "leaf1":"swp50" -- "leaf2":"swp50"
 }
 ```

-###Functional Defaults
-Functional defaults provide basic options for memory and OS when using pre-defined functions.
-Presently the functional defaults are defined as follows but can be overwritten by manually specifying the associated attribute.

-**For Functions:** "oob-switch" "exit" "spine" "leaf"

-**Functional Defaults are:**
-* os="CumulusCommunity/cumulus-vx"
-* memory="300"

-**For Functions:** "oob-server" and "host"

-**Functional Defaults are:**
-* os="boxcutter/ubuntu1604"
-* memory="500"

 ###Boot Ordering
 Boot ordering is accomplished in Virtualbox by using the "function" attribute of the node: